Isidoro Isolani: Life

-Isolani was born around 1480, probably in Milan.
+Isolani was born around 1480, likely in Milan.
 Towards 1500 he joined the Dominicans of Santa Maria delle Grazie, where he later served as prior from 1526 to 1528.
 There he received a theological and philosophical education based on Peter Lombard's Sentences and Thomas Aquinas' Summa contra gentiles.
 In 1509–1510, he took part in the reform of the convent of Sant'Eustorgio.
 In 1513, he was a lecturer at Sant'Apollinare in Pavia.
 In 1514, he was at the oratory of Saint Joseph in Fontanellato.
 From 1516 to 1518, he was back in Milan.
 There he was attached to the circle around the mystic Arcangela Panigarola.
 In 1519, he was lecturing at the Dominican studium in Cremona.

 In the war of 1521–1526 over the Duchy of Milan, Isolani favoured France.
 In 1521, he was lecturing at Sant'Apollinare.
 In 1522–1523, he read the Sentences at the Dominican studium in Bologna and became a Bachelor of Theology.
 He may have served for a time as regent of the studium.
 The date of his death is unknown, but Philip Schaff places it between 22 April and 9 July 1528.